 At Cliffe VC Primary, ongoing assessment is an integral part of the learning and development processes.
-Assessment in the EYFS takes the form of observation, and this involves the teacher and other adults as appropriate.
+Assessment in the EYFS takes the form of day to day observations of the children's achievements and interests and this involves the teacher and other adults as appropriate.
 Staff observe pupils to identify their level of achievement, interests and learning styles.
 These observations are recorded in a variety of ways and used to inform the EYFS Profile which is completed at the end of the year.
 These observations are also used to shape future planning.
 Practitioners also take into account observations shared by parents and/or carers.
 Within the final term of the EYFS, we provide a written summary to parents, reporting their progress against the ELG's and assessment scales.
 The parents are given the opportunity to discuss these judgements with the teacher.